vitessio/website/content/en/docs/user-guides/user-management.md

 This feature also allows different `UserData` strings to be associated with a user depending on the password used.
-This can be used in concert with the authorization (TODO link) mechanism to migrate an application gracefully from one set of ACLs (or no ACLs) to another set of ACLs, by just changing the password used by the application.
+This can be used in concert with the [authorization mechanism](../authorization) to migrate an application gracefully from one set of ACLs (or no ACLs) to another set of ACLs, by just changing the password used by the application.